 The GALAXY trial was designed to enroll patients with all histologies - including both adenocarcinoma and squamous cell.
-Earlier this year enrollment of patients with squamous cell histology was terminated based on the lack of benefit observed in patients with this histology; possible safety concerns, including risk of bleeding; and the consistency of the emerging ganetespib profile with known anti-angiogenic agents, for which patients with squamous cell histology are commonly excluded from clinical trials or labeled indications.
-The trial was amended at that time to enroll a total of 240 patients with adenocarcinoma histology only.
+Earlier this year enrollment of patients with non-adenocarcinoma histologies (which consists primarily of squamous cell carcinomas) was terminated based on the lack of benefit observed in this population; possible safety concerns, including risk of bleeding; a trend towards survival disadvantage; and the consistency of the emerging ganetespib profile with known anti-angiogenic agents, for which patients with squamous cell carcinoma histology are commonly excluded from clinical trials or labeled indications.
+The trial was amended at that time to enroll 240 patients with adenocarcinoma histology only.

 The current co-primary endpoints of the first-stage, Phase 2b portion are: PFS in patients with elevated LDH and PFS in patients with mutant KRAS.
+Both of these represent patient populations with particularly high unmet medical need and for which there are encouraging preclinical and early clinical results supporting the use of ganetespib.
 Key secondary endpoints, to be evaluated with the statistical gatekeeping methodology, include OS and PFS in the all adenocarcinoma population.
 The Phase 2b stage is 90% powered to detect a PFS improvement from 6 to 12 weeks in patients with elevated LDH and from 5 weeks to 10 weeks in patients with mutant KRAS.
-For all adenocarcinoma patients, GALAXY is 88% powered to detect an improvement in PFS from 3 to 4.5 months, and 73% powered to detect an improvement in OS from 6 to 8.5 months.
+For all adenocarcinoma patients, GALAXY is 88% powered to detect an improvement in PFS from 3 to 4.5 months, and 73% powered to detect an improvement in overall survival from 6 to 8.5 months.
 All powering assumptions are based on a 1-sided alpha of 0.05.